 Exercise 5: Equivalent units, cost per equivalent unit – weighted average method

-The information about the cost in work in process beginning inventory and the total cost added during the month of May is given below:
+Information about the cost of work-in-process beginning inventory and the total cost added during the month of May is given below:

 Cost added during May: